HenningNiklas/Habitat-Suitability-Modeling-Docs/README.md

 #### Example input data
 Example fictional inputs can be found in the *example_input* folder.
 This data is used as en example in to show a complete run in the *example_run.py* python file.
-After pip installing the habitatsutiability package run the example file to see the example outputs.
+After pip installing the habitat-sutiability package run the example file to see the example outputs.

 ### Outputs
 1. hsi raster for each parameter